 Upon founding the Taliesin Fellowship, Wright sent the apprentices to work at Hillside.
 They built onto the existing school by starting a 5,000 sq. foot drafting studio with eight dormitory rooms on each side.
 By November of the next year, they had converted the school’s gymnasium into a theater, named the Playhouse by Wright.
 Here are links to a couple of photographs that show the Hillside Drafting Studio and the Playhouse:

 While construction of the Hillside Drafting Studio began pretty early in the Fellowship history (1932?
-1933?), it wasn’t completed until the end of the 1930s.
-It’s cute to read accounts by Taliesin Fellowship apprentices in the mid-’30s, about how the drafting studio would soon be finished, knowing it wasn’t done until July 1939.
-They wrote a weekly newspaper entitled “At Taliesin” (these were found, transcribed, then edited and put into a book by Randolph C. Henning).
+1933?), Wright didn’t structurally complete until late 1938.
+It’s cute reading accounts by Taliesin Fellowship apprentices in the mid-’30s: they wrote about how the drafting studio be in use soon!5 However, they didn’t get it all set up and opened until July 1939.

 Once the Fellowship and Wright moved into the Hillside Drafting Studio, all of the drafting work in Wisconsin was done there (not in his first studio at his house).